 The 2 main culprits for drooping amaryllis leaves are water and sunlight.
 Amaryllis are tropical plants that require frequent watering but they also require good drainage and plenty of sunlight.
 Your care routine and the environment the plant is kept in need to be correct to stop amaryllis leaves from falling over.

-- How do you keep amaryllis upright?
+- How to keep amaryllis upright

-- The best soil for amaryllis
+- The best soil for amaryllis to stop the plant leaning & the leaves drooping

 - Give amaryllis plenty of sunlight to keep it upright